 2018 Press & Letters

-December 5, 2018: The Council of Infill Builders are pleased to support Senate Bill 50 (Wiener) to reduce local restrictions on housing near major transit.
+December 5, 2018: The Council of Infill Builders is pleased to support Senate Bill 50 (Wiener) to reduce local restrictions on housing near major transit.

 November 30, 2018: Board president Curt Johansen consulted and quoted in major new California Air Resources Board report documenting how the state’s major urban regions are not meeting their vehicle miles traveled targets under SB 375 (Steinberg, 2008).